LSFLK/superapp-mobile/admin_portal/admin-page/docs/ZIP_UPLOAD_SECURITY.md

 4) File size limit

-- Enforce a hard cap (for example `REACT_APP_MAX_UPLOAD_MB`, default 50 MB).
+- Enforce a hard cap.
-- Block selection/submit when the file exceeds the limit; show a clear message.
+- Block selection/submit when the file exceeds the limit.

 5) HTTPS and host allowlist